dblohm7/dblohm7.github.com/source/_posts/2014-08-14-diffusion-of-responsibility.markdown

 enough to be able to file a proper bug report.
 Please do not misconstrue this post as a demand that novice users start filing bugs.

+**EDIT August 15, 2014:** Nick Nethercote just [blogged](https://blog.mozilla.org/nnethercote/2014/08/15/the-story-of-a-tricky-bug/)
+about a tricky memory bug that couldn't have been diagnosed without the help of a Redditor whose complaint we steered to Bugzilla.